MediciPrime/4C-Workflow/README.md

 ## Analysis

 1. *Snakemake* uses the *config.yaml* file to understand the experimental parameters, personalize it accordingly
-   - The file is divided into three general blocks:
+   - The file is divided into four general blocks:
 	 - **comparisons**
 	   - Raw bedGraphs for each of the experimental comparisons are placed here
 	    - Make sure to follow the **exact formatting** displayed in the example